 Ichigo-Ichie: Treasuring One-Time Encounters in Japan

-Ichigo-Ichie and Japanese Hospitality: From Tea Ceremony to Airlines and Hotels custom
+Ichigo-Ichie and Japanese Hospitality: From Tea Ceremony to Airlines and Hotels Words & Spirit

 Let me introduce the important Japanese phrase “一期一会 (Ichigo-Ichie)”, which expresses the heart of treating others with sincerity and kindness.